tkn-tub/IRS_Rejuvenation/README.md

 This project develops an intelligent reflective surface (IRS)-assisted link with a mobile user and evaluates the information age.

 ## Description
-This project develops an IRS assisted link between an access point (AP) and a mobile user (MU), where non-line of sight condition is assumed; see the representation in Fig. 1.
+This project develops an IRS-assisted link between an access point (AP) and a mobile user (MU), where a non-line-of-sight (NLOS) condition is assumed; see the representation in Fig. 1.
-The project features the application where the IRS is continously reconfigured to illuminate the MU with a predefined signal-to-noise (SNR) ratio.
+The project features an application in which the IRS is continuously reconfigured to illuminate the MU with a predefined signal-to-noise (SNR) ratio.
-The IRS reconfiguration policy is determined with the age of information (AoI) concept; further details are given in paper in [1].
+The IRS reconfiguration policy is determined by the age of information (AoI) concept; further details are given in the paper in [1].

 <figure>
     <p align="center">